 A fireplace adds personality and value to your home.
-When homebuyers imagine their perfect house, it typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heater or gathering around a cozy fire.
+When someone imagines their perfect house, the house typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heater or gathering around a cozy fire.

 It’s hard to resist the temptation of of a warm fire, but how do you pick between a gas or wood burning fireplace?
 There are many aspects to consider when deciding how to make sure your home stays warm through those cold, winter months.